carbon-language/carbon-lang/openmp/README.rst

   compatible with NVCC, this option can be use to pass to NVCC a valid compiler to avoid the error.

- **LIBOMPTARGET_NVPTX_COMPUTE_CAPABILITY** = ``35``
+ **LIBOMPTARGET_NVPTX_COMPUTE_CAPABILITIES** = ``35``
-  CUDA compute capability that should be supported by the NVPTX device RTL.
-E.g. for compute capability 6.0, the option "60" should be used.
+  List of CUDA compute capabilities that should be supported by the NVPTX device RTL.
+E.g. for compute capabilities 6.0 and 7.0, the option "60,70" should be used.
 Compute capability 3.5 is the minimum required.

  **LIBOMPTARGET_NVPTX_DEBUG** = ``OFF|ON``
   Enable printing of debug messages from the NVPTX device RTL.